-The overall aim of the Master of Psychology in Health Psychology programme is to equip students with the necessary psychology knowledge, values, attitudes and skills required to practise as a Health Psychologist.
+The course equips you with the necessary psychology knowledge, values, attitudes and skills required to practise as a Health Psychologist.
 This is done firstly through taught units on the theories and research on health, wellbeing and a lifespan biopsychosocial approach to the development of children, young adults, adults and older adults, as well as a focus on health systems.
-Promotion, prevention, assessment and interventions for challenges to such wellbeing, development and health will also be explored.
-Secondly, students have 9 hours of supervised field placement per week throughout the course for them to develop the professional values, ethics, attitudes and skills to address the various needs of persons through individual, group, system, and society level strategies.
-Thirdly students are also provided with training in research including the submission of a dissertation.
-The Master of Psychology in Health Psychology programme is the only route in Malta through which, when followed by two years of supervised practice, individuals can obtain a warrant to practice as Health Psychologists.
+Secondly, you will have 9 hours of supervised field placement per week throughout the course to develop professional values, ethics, attitudes and skills to address the various needs of persons through individual, group, system, and society level strategies.
+Thirdly you are also provided with training in research including the submission of a dissertation.
+The Master of Psychology in Health Psychology programme is the only route in Malta through which, when followed by two years of supervised practice, you can obtain a warrant to practice as Health Psychologists.

 The Course shall be open to applicants who are proficient in the Maltese Language and who are in possession of the following qualifications:

 (a) a Bachelor degree in Psychology with at least Second Class Honours (Upper Division), or an equivalent qualification from this or another university or